rohannr/facility-booking/README.md

-Design and implement a distributed facility booking system based on client-server architecture.
+design and implement a distributed facility booking system based on client-server architecture.
 The server stores the information of all facilities (e.g., meeting rooms, lecture theatres), including the name of each facility (a variable-length string), the availability of the facility over seven days of a week (the